bobbys-dev/pairwar/README.md

 - Once a winner is declared, the first round ends, the dealer will shuffle the deck and hands a card to each player.
 In the second round, the second player starts drawing a card from the deck.
 In the third round, the third player starts drawing a card from the deck.

 - The game process finishes after the third round.
+A single run of the program should have 3 rounds with 3 winners.

 ## Implementation
 - This project is to implemented in C using [POSIX threads](https://computing.llnl.gov/tutorials/pthreads)